some memories never leave your bones

 What happens after the session

-Ideally, you get back in the car and say, "Wow, did we really just take photos or just hang out?"
+Ideally, you get back in the car/ your home or vacation rental and say, "Wow, did we really just take photos or just hang out?"
 Or "She was the best.
 Andrea for President."
 I will probably make you promise to go out for ice cream or make recommendations to my favorite restaurant nearby to continue the fun.
 (P.S.
-Your baby/ies will sleep well that night, promise!)
+Your kids will sleep well that night, promise!)

-On my end, I will start downloading & saving your pictures right away.
-The next day I will cull them with fresh eyes.
+On my end, I will come home, give my kid some hugs, and then start downloading your photos.
 I will need two weeks to properly go through the images, weed out multiples and blinks, and then edit them in my specific and unique style.
 Two weeks after your session date, I will send you an email with a link to my scheduler to set up your ordering appointment, where you will be able to view your photo proofs and make selections for your order!

 And remember, I'm here to assist you every step of the way.

 My greatest wish is that you, your children, and your grandchildren ADORE these photos forever.
 After all, your family is what life is ALL about, and one of my greatest joys is that I get to be a small, behind-the-scenes part of preserving your legacy.